-JUSTICE INSTITUTE OF B.C.
-EXTENSION PROGRAMS
+JUSTICE INSTITUTE EXTENSION PROGRAMS

-Four self-study courses are available through the Extension Programs of the Justice Institute of B.C.
-DE100 Basic Fire Science, and DE101 Dangerous Goods were originally developed for Fire Service personnel, corresponding to Blocks CO-2 and CO-9 of the Distance Education Program.
-Basic Fire Science is recommended for corporate managers or safety officers, or those considering a career in the Fire Service.
-Dangerous Goods is recommended for other service personnel including: Police, search and rescue teams, utilities staff and private fire protection companies.
+Four self-study courses are available through the Extension Programs of the Justice Institute.
+Basic Fire Science and Dangerous Goods were originally developed for fire service personnel, corresponding to Blocks CO-2 and CO-9 of the Distance Education Program.
+Basic Fire Science is recommended for corporate managers, safety officers or those considering a career in the fire service.
+Dangerous Goods is recommended for other service personnel including police, search and rescue teams, utilities staff and private fire protection companies.